Guided Random Forest and its application to data approximation: Relationship of GRAF with boosting

 \section{Relationship of GRAF with boosting}

-As shown in Algorithm \ref{algo::bsummary}, the construction of a high variance instance of a classifier can be abstracted as a boosting algorithm\cite{freund1997decision}.
-Assuming the weight of each sample to be $1$ initially, a random hyperplane is generated (equation \ref{eq::bitAssignment}).
+As shown in Algorithm~\ref{algo::bsummary}, the construction of a high variance instance of a classifier can be abstracted as a boosting algorithm~\cite{freund1997decision}.
+Assuming that the weight of each sample is initially $1$, a random hyperplane is generated (\ref{eq::bitAssignment}).
 This generated hyperplane divides the region into two parts.
-Sample weights are updated to focus on the part under consideration, based on their impurity (equation \ref{eq::labeldef}).
-All the samples in that part are assigned weight $1$ while remaining samples are assigned weight $0$.
-A new random hyperplane is generated (equation \ref{eq::weightGeneration}) based on the weight distribution of samples.
-However, this new plane is extended to other partitions as well.
-The combination of all these planes (hypotheses) increases the confidence and hence, eventually creates a strong learner.
+Sample weights are updated to focus on the region under consideration, based on their impurity (\ref{eq::labeldef}).
+All the samples in that region are assigned a weight of $1$, while remaining samples are assigned a weight of $0$.
+A new random hyperplane is generated (\ref{eq::weightGeneration}) based on the weight distribution of samples.
+However, this new plane is extended to other regions as well.
+The combination of all these planes (hypotheses) increases confidence, and hence, eventually creates a strong learner.